dbt-labs/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 ## Introduction

-In this quickstart guide, you will discover how to use dbt Core with DuckDB.
+In this quickstart guide, you'll learn how to use dbt Core with DuckDB, enabling you to get set up quickly and efficiently.
 This guide will demonstrate how to:

 - Create a GitHub Codespace using a template provided by dbt Labs.
    - This sets up a fully functional dbt environment with an operational and executable project.
 The codespace automatically connects to the DuckDB database and loads a year's worth of data from our fictional Jaffle Shop café, which sells food and beverages in several US cities.